Jeongyeon-Choi/jeongyeon-choi.github.io/_projects/5_project.md

 ## Overview

 This project investigates the information behavior of baseball fans through the lens of **Serious Leisure Theory** (Stebbins, 1982).
 Focusing on baseball fandom as a serious leisure activity, the study explores how different levels of leisure engagement shape information activities.
-The project connects leisure studies with information behavior research by showing how fandom can become an information-rich activity structured by habits, platforms, social interaction, and repeated information seeking.
+The project connects leisure studies with information behavior research by showing how fandom can become an information-rich activity.
+The project was designed as an opportunity to practice applying as many statistical methods learned in class as possible to a personally interesting research topic.

 ---